fagan2888/EC3389/README.md

 and you're back to Python 2, just as you were before.

-<b>Q</b> I've got Anaconda setup with Python 3.5, can I have both 2.7 and 3.5 at the same time?
+<b>I've got Anaconda setup with Python 3.5, can I have both 2.7 and 3.5 at the same time?</b>

 Same deal as above, but with the version reversed.
 ```